sbusso/rubynaut.net/_posts/2012/08/2012-08-30-application-monitoring.md

 ## Importance of monitoring

-Most websites go production with only monitoring online availability, but how many monitor resources, services or application errors, and their trend?
+Many websites go production with only monitoring online availability, but how many monitor resources, services or application errors, and their trend?
 Things you should monitor:

 + infracstructure resources (cpu usage, memory usage, disk space / node, ...)
 + services (database, mail server, application server, ...)